vassilikimarantos/Colour-Ring-/README.md

 # Colour-Ring-

 Hi.
-Any help is really appricated.
+Any help is really appreciated.

 The Colour-Ring allows a visually impaired person to gauge the colour of an item.
 With the use of a colour sensor.
 The sensor will map the value of Red, Green and Blue and translate them to a small vibration motor.